Gas-filled balloons explode inside Mumbai lift, injuring delivery worker and student

 The police in Goregaon have filed a case against the balloon seller, shop owner TK Jaiswal.

-Last year, hydrogen balloons exploded at a couple's pre-wedding ceremony in Delhi and they suffered burns, India's English-language daily Deccan Chronicle reported.
+A few months back, hydrogen balloons exploded at a couple's pre-wedding ceremony in Delhi and they suffered burns, India's English-language daily Deccan Chronicle reported.
+The incident went viral online last November after the couple posted about it on Instagram.

+As the bride and groom were walking outdoors, holding a bunch of large hydrogen balloons, friends and family set off coloured smoke guns around them.
+The heat from the guns reacted with the balloons, triggering a small blast.

 On Feb 14 last year, a woman in Hanoi, Vietnam suffered burns when balloons exploded while she posed with a birthday cake.
 They came into contact with the candles on the cake, burst into flames and burned her face.